Minneapolis Seethes Over George Floyd's Death As Trump Calls Protesters 'THUGS'

 "Any difficulty and we will assume control but, when the looting starts, the shooting starts," he continued, in a tweet flagged by Twitter for violating its policy against glorifying violence.

-The president's comments came after a night of chaos in the Twin cities of Minneapolis and St. Paul, where several fires raged and some businesses were sacked, according to Minnesota Public Radio.
+The president's comments came after a night of chaos in the Twin Cities of Minneapolis and St. Paul, where several fires raged and some businesses were sacked, according to Minnesota Public Radio.
 Protesters also overran the 3rd Precinct after police withdrew in an attempt to mitigate tensions.

 "Brick and mortar is not as important as life," Minneapolis Mayor Jacob Frey said, noting that though the building was emptied, patrols would continue in the neighborhood.
 "We are doing absolutely everything that we can to keep the peace."

 Minneapolis has seethed since the release of the video depicting Floyd's arrest by a white police officer.
-The officer plants a knee on his neck for at least seven minutes as Floyd wails for help and eventually falls silent, as bystanders shout that he's dying.
+The officer plants a knee on his neck for at least seven minutes as Floyd cries for help and eventually falls silent and as bystanders shout that he's dying.

 The officer did not remove his knee until paramedics showed up to move Floyd's unresponsive body into an ambulance.
 He was reported dead later that night.